 DIAS include chairs from all five faculties at SDU and a number of external chairs from the University of Copenhagen.
 The most important core in DIAS we believe is our team of very promising DIAS Fellows.

 DIAS brings outstanding researchers together in an interdisciplinary center for fundamental research and intellectual inquiry.
-We exist to encourage and support curiosity-driven research in fields of science and humanities, and thereby unlock new revolutionary ideas.
+We exist to encourage and support curiosity-driven research across all fields, and thereby unlock new revolutionary ideas.

 Cand.phil. in History and and Former Director for the A.P.
 Møller Foundation (A.P.
 Møller og Hustru Chastine Mc-Kinney Møllers Fond til almene Formaal).